centreon/centreon-documentation/versioned_docs/version-20.04/administration/centreon-ha/installation-4-nodes.md

 id: installation-4-nodes
 title: Installing a Centreon HA 4-nodes cluster
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ## Prerequisites

 ### Understanding

 Before applying this procedure, you should have a good knowledge of Linux OS, of Centreon, and of Pacemaker clustering tools in order to have a proper understanding of what is being done.

 ### Installed Centreon platform